ValPaliy/valticus/input/posts/How To Deploy On Netlify.md

 ---
-title:  'How To Deploy On Netlify'
+title: How To Deploy On Netlify
-date: March 31st
+date: 2021-03-31
-author:
+tags:
+  - netlify
+  - statiq
+  - deploy
-- Val Paliy
+  - howto
-keywords: [netlify, Statiq, deploy, howto]
-tags: [netlify, static, , deploy, howto]
 ---

 ## How To Deploy On Netlify